ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - Modeling Developer Diffusion in Open-Source Blockchain Ecosystems: A Flow-Augmented Competitive Bass Model. **Jiaxin Wang**, Zhengrui Jiang*, Jiaqi Yan.
 Preparation for **Information Systems Research (UTD-24, FT-50, ABS 4+)**

 - Usable Transparency in Decentralized Systems: An Ethical Framework from a Stakeholder Theory Perspective. **Jiaxin Wang**.
-Under the 1st Review of **Information, Technology & People (ABS 3, JCR Q1)**
+Submission to **Information, Technology & People (ABS 3, JCR Q1)**

 - SoK: Web3 Regulatory Technology for Cryptocurrency VASP AML/CFT Compliance.
 Qian’ang Mao, Jiaxin Wang, Ya Liu, Li Zhu, Jiaman Chen, Jiaqi Yan.
 Under the 2nd Review of **Blockchain: Research and Applications (CCF-B, JCR Q1)**

 - (De)centralization in Blockchain-Based Governance: An Analytical Framework and Multi-Case Study. **Jiaxin Wang**.
-Preparation for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**
+Submission to **Technological Forecasting and Social Change (ABS 3, JCR Q1)**

 - When Institutional Logics Meet Programmable Infrastructure: Code-Mediated Settlement in Blockchain Governance. **Jiaxin Wang**.
 Preparation for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**

+- Blockchain Splits as Sociotechnical Divergence: A Review and Comparative Analysis of Governance in Decentralized Platforms. **Jiaxin Wang**.
+Writing for **Technological Forecasting and Social Change (ABS 3, JCR Q1)**

 - Mapping the Dark Side of Web3: A Taxonomy and Integrative Framework for Responsible Governance in Decentralized Ecosystems. **Jiaxin Wang**.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

-- Blockchain Splits as Sociotechnical Divergence: A Review and Comparative Analysis of Governance in Decentralized Platforms. **Jiaxin Wang**.
-Writing for **Technological Forecasting and Social Change (ABS 3, JCR Q1)**
+- Information Systems Innovation for Blockchain Governance. **Jiaxin Wang**, Yifan Li.
+Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

 <!-- The Fight for the On-chain War Chest: Role-Based Ecosystem Analytics for Wartime Cryptocurrency Sanctions and Fundraising.
 Qian'ang Mao, **Jiaxin Wang**, Jiaqi Yan.
 Writing -->